 All subscriptions have an expiration time, which cannot exceed 10 days.
 To renew a subscription, make a new subscription request with the same parameters as the original request.

-Limits: Each client ID can have at most 10,000 subscriptions.
+Limits: By default, each client ID can have at most 10,000 subscriptions.
 Also, you can subscribe to the same topic at most 3 times.
 To increase either of these limits, please fill out the form at https://dev.twitch.tv/limit-increase.

 When an event to which you are subscribed occurs, Twitch sends you a POST request with notification data.
 If you do not get the notification (e.g., your service is down), Twitch retries, with exponential backoff.
 Note that a failed notification does not revoke a subscription.